31 Jan 5 Most Common Injuries from a Rear-End Auto Accident

 If you have been involved in a rear-end auto accident, it’s important to get the care and legal representation you’re entitled to under the law.
 Don’t go it alone.
 Please call attorney Chris Roy for a free consultation about your rights and an assessment of the accident you’ve suffered.

 Just because you’re able to walk away from a rear-end auto accident, it doesn’t mean that you haven’t sustained internal injuries that can be serious or even life-threatening.
 Sometimes these injuries diminish a person’s quality of life for decades.
-If you’re involved in a rear-end crash, always go to a hospital or doctor to be checked out immediately after the accident.
+If you’re involved in a rear-end crash in Central Louisiana, always go to a hospital or doctor to be checked out immediately after the accident.

 Here are the 5 most common injuries sustained in a rear-end car accident: